On a heavy day, the state has to shift before the action can.

 For staying in, once you're in.

 The warm-up gets you started.
-An optional soundscape can help you stay inside the task once you are.
-Off by default.
+A quiet soundscape can help you stay inside the task once you are.
+One switch in Settings turns it off.

 The Warm-Up, in plain answers.